khider/pyleoGPT/README.md

 # pyleoGPT

-Contains notebooks demonstrating the use of generative AI with Pyleoclim
+This repository contains a collection of Jupyter Notebooks demonstrating the use of generative AI techologies (in particular, [ChatGPT](https://openai.com/blog/chatgpt)) when working with the [Pyleoclim](https://pyleoclim-util.readthedocs.io/en/latest/index.html) software.